Competition Rules and Regulations

 3 The order of performances within a category is scheduled at random.

-4 Choirs only allowed to compete in a maximum of TWO categories but not in the same voicing category (e.g. choir in A1 cannot take part in A2).
+4 Choirs only allowed to compete in a maximum of THREE categories but not in the same voicing category (e.g. choir in A1 cannot take part in A2).
 Pieces are NOT to be repeated when a choir enrolls in more than one category.
 Separate repertoire pages should be filled out for each category of competition for registration.

 5 Only LIVE ACCOMPANIMENTS and ORIGINAL ACCOMPANIMENTS SCORE are permitted.
 The use of any kind of playback or soundtrack is strictly prohibited.